LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_generic.md

 1. Download a custom recovery - you can download [TWRP](https://twrp.me/Devices/).
 Simply search for your device on that page and download the latest recovery file, named something like `twrp-x.x.x-x-{{ site.data.devices[page.device].codename }}.img`.
 2. Connect your device to your PC via USB.
-3. Open a terminal on the PC and boot the device to fastboot mode by typing:
+3. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:

         adb reboot bootloader

     {% if site.data.devices[page.device].download_boot %}
     You can also boot into fastboot mode via a key combination:

     * {{ site.data.devices[page.device].download_boot }}
     {% endif %}
 4. Once the device is in fastboot mode, verify your PC finds it by typing:

         fastboot devices

-    If you see `no permissions fastboot` or `<waiting for device>`, try running `fastboot` as root/Administrator.
+    {% include tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
 5. Flash recovery onto your device:

         fastboot flash recovery twrp-x.x.x-x-{{ site.data.devices[page.device].codename }}.img